gracjanh/MoviesBookingReact/README.md

 This app allows user to book a movie.
-Tech stack: React, Node.js, MySQL
+Tech stack: React.js, Bootstrap, Node.js, MySQL

 Log in or Sign up: